Erogate/Surrogate 1,2,3…

 Special thanks: Francesca Romana Ciardi, Michelangelo Contini, Enrico Centonze, Florian Feigl, Elena Alonso, Olga Tzikouli, Elena Azzedín, Edouard Steinhauer, Lynette Hunter and Oliver Staadt.

-Erogate/Surrogate 1,2,3… | 2013 | co-laborings, corrogating, creaturings, giftings, works, – all –
+Erogate/Surrogate 1,2,3… | 2013 | co-laborings, corrogations, creaturings, giftings, works, – ALL –